 This method should be used only for tensioning drives on which the grade of belt, rated belt capacity, service factor, design horsepower, etc. are known.
-If the drive has been designed in strict accordance with the procedures, instructions, and horsepower ratings in Wood's current catalog, the force deflection values are valid.
-However, if the drive was designed from editions dated prior to 1980 or using information other than that contained in these catalogs, excessive loads on bearings or excessive shaft deflections may result.
-Refer to drawing K00-02456 for detail of the illustrations below.
+If the drive has been designed in strict accordance with the procedures, instructions, and horsepower ratings, the force deflection values are valid.